David Price (boxer): Consecutive defeats

-Price vs. Thompson I, II
+Price vs. Thompson

-In December 2012, it was announced that Price would fight American former two-time world title challenger Tony Thompson (36-3, 24 KOs) at the Echo Arena in Liverpool on 23 February 2013.
+In December 2012, it was announced that Price would fight American former two-time world title challenger Tony Thompson (36–3, 24 KOs) at the Echo Arena in Liverpool on 23 February 2013.
 This was regarded as a big step up for Price and a win would see him likely earn a future world title fight.
 At the time, Thompson was ranked IBF #5.
 Promoter Frank Maloney said, "This is the right fight at the right time for David and one where a win will propel him even higher.
 Thompson still has ambition and I am certain that he will come to win and score a major upset."
 Price was a heavy betting favourite among bookmakers and many were intrigued to see how Price would fare against a common Wladimir Klitschko opponent.
 Price was looking to fight Tyson Fury for the Lonsdale belt after this fight.
 The bout was televised in the UK on Boxnation.

 Price lost his first professional fight, as he was stopped in two rounds by Thompson in front of 6,000 fans in attendance.
 Price took his time but was seemingly in total control of the bout.
 In the second round Price caught Thompson with a right hand sending him hurt to the ropes, he then launched his first big attack of the bout.
 Thompson had been cautious and tentative throughout and it looked as though he was soon to be taken over and stopped, however to the crowd's shock Thompson threw a counter right hand that hit Price awkwardly behind the ear sending him to the canvas, Price beat the count but the location of the punch behind the ear and on the neck damaged his equilibrium and the bout was waved off.
 Thompson had scored the heavyweight upset of the year at that point.

 After the post-fight press conference, Price's 60 year old promoter Frank Maloney collapsed.
 He was attended to by paramedics, given oxygen and then taken to hospital for further check-up.
 Maloney previously suffered a heart attack in 2009 after his fighter Darren Sutherland died.